 Clark travels to Arkansas to interview the alleged victim in the Myers case.
 The victim tells the detective he was first touched by Myers in 1986 when he was a freshman at Subiaco Catholic School in Arkansas.
 At the time, Myers was a dean of the victim's dorm.
 The victim was kicked out of the school his sophomore year and his parents contacted Myers, who had moved to Dallas.
 The victim said he visited Myers and then moved in with the priest at his Dallas home.
 During his stay, the victim said he was continuously sexually abused by Myers.
 He eventually moved back home with his parents.

 The victim gave Clark the name of an alleged witness, who the detective also interviewed.
-The witness said in 1986 he reported to the then abbot of the school after he saw the victim sitting in Myers' lap.
+The witness told the detective that back in 1986 he reported to the then abbot of the school that he saw the victim sitting in Myers' lap.

 Leonard Wangler, who was a headmaster at the school in 1986, was asked by the abbot to investigate the accusation.